Malai Cake… With Wheat flour

 Start putting vanilla mix and chocolate mix batter alternatively in the greased baking pan.

-You can make this design by gently sliding a toothpick outwards from the centre to the edges or from the edges to towards the centre.
-Do this multiple times from different angles.
+You can make this design by gently sliding a toothpick from the edges towards the centre.
+Do this 8 times from different angles.

 Without tapping, keep the pan in preheated oven and bake for 30 -35 minutes.